fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ###  Wednesday, 9/12: Deconstructing Maps
+Today we're reading two classics on cartographic literacy.
+Come to class prepared to talk about what kinds concerns we should keep in mind when reading/evaluating/critiquing maps about National Historic Trails.
+How can we combine the concerns presented in the readings for Monday, today, and earlier stuff on public history?

 - J. B. Harley, "Deconstructing the Map," *Cartographica* 26, no. 2 (1989): 1--20.
+Note that Harley can veer into the philosophical weeds at times, but it's never for very long, so don't give up.
+On the whole, he makes a lot of very important points about reading and understanding maps that are stated very clearly.

 - Denis Wood, _The Power of Maps_.
 New York: Guilford Press, 1992, 28-47 (Chapter 2).

 #### Noteworthy
 - Mark Monmonier and H. J. de Blij, *How to Lie with Maps*, 2nd edition (Chicago: University of Chicago Press, 1996)